 Don’t worry, you are not alone!
 GitLab held a survey for the fourth year in February-March, they asked DevOps teams to tell the truth about their practices, processes, challenges and careers.
-I have no doubt that many of you will correlate the results of the survey with your organisation.
+I have no doubt that many of you will recognise the results of the survey within your organisation.

 February-March, why post now?

 When I read the results from the survey, I certainly made a connection with past projects but it was only when I started engaging a broader spectrum over recent months that I realised just how long it is taking organisations to fully implement CI/CD, continuous testing and DevOps.